paigeweber13/fine-hardware-visualization/docs/installation-and-usage.md

    in ./lib

 # Running
-Before running anything, make sure you have access to the MSRs (model-specific-registers).
-These are used for the hardware counters.
-You can do this by running `sudo modprobe msr`.
-Also, if you have installed `fhv` (this software) or `likwid` to a non-standard directory, you should run run the following commands in your terminal before using this software:
+Before running anything, make sure you have access to the model specific registers (MSRs).
+These provide hardware counters, which are necessary for FHV to work.
+If you have root permissions, you can do this by running `sudo modprobe msr`.
+On a cluster, you might have to do something like `module load msr`.
+If you need more help, contact the IT support for your cluster and ask them if it's possible to get access to model specific registers (aka hardware counters).

+## Configuring Environment Variables
+Note: if you installed FHV with `make && sudo make install` WITHOUT modifying `config.mk` or `makefile`, you may skip this section.

+If you have installed `fhv` (this software) or `likwid` to a non-standard directory, you should run run the following commands in your terminal before using this software:

 ```bash
 # note: change path to match your installation directory